discoproject/disco/doc/start/ddfs.rst

 ''''''''''''''''''

-Garbage collector is a central background process ensuring consistency and persistency of data and metadata in DDFS.
+Garbage collector is a central background process ensuring consistency and persistence of data and metadata in DDFS.
 It takes care of the following tasks:

    * Remove leftover !partial. files (failed PUT operations).
    * Remove orphaned tags (old versions and deleted tags).